 Dissect out heart, lung, liver, kidneys, spleen, large intestines, small intestines, bladder, ovaries/testes, and brain and place into individual wells of a 12 well plate for ex vivo optical imaging (Figure 1D).

 Start the image acquisition software and click the Initialize button to prepare the system for imaging samples.
-Use the imaging wizard to select the fluorophore (e.g., 580 nm excitation and 620 nm emission filters), stage position (stage height B), and acquisition settings (e.g., exposure time = 1 s, F/stop = 8, and binning = small).
+Open the imaging wizard, select fluorescence, then filter pair, then select the Cy5.5 dye from the list of dyes to apply 580 nm excitation and 620 nm emission filters.
+Select manual settings for exposure parameters then set the stage position to B, set exposure time to 1 second, set the F/stop to 8, and set the binning to small.

 NOTE: The excitation emission filters will vary depending on the label used.
+The excitation and emission of the label used can be manually entered for the software to assign excitation and emission filters.
 Ensure that the counts are between 600–60,000 in order to avoid saturation.
 Depending on the system being used, automatic acquisition optimization might be available.
 If the system has compensation to compare images acquired with different settings, the auto settings can be used.
 If no compensation is available, settings will need to be determined, saved, and used consistently across samples.

 When the system is completely initialized, arrange the organs of interest in a 12 well plate and place it inside of the optical imaging chamber, ensuring that the samples are arranged as desired for the images.
-Acquire the images.
+Select acquire, then select a save location for the images.
+Information about the mouse can be written into the edit image labels pop-up window.

 After imaging, remove the samples from the chamber and store in 10% buffered formalin phosphate in a volume at least 20 times the volume of the tissue in scintillation vials with light protection at room temperature (RT).

+Quantify the images by setting units to Radiant Efficiency then selecting the 4x3 ROI and adjusting to fit each well into one square of the ROI evenly, followed by clicking measure.
+Open the grid ROI measurements tab, select export, and save the measurements as a .cvs file.

 Histology